• Skip to primary navigation

 Notes:

-Nutrition analysis for cottage cheese protein pancakes (per serving of 4 pancakes):
+Nutrition analysis for cottage cheese pancakes (per 2 pancakes):

 Nutrition analysis for optional apple topping (per serving – assumes 4 servings):